Derived equivalences of Calabi-Yau fibrations: Abstract

 \section{Abstract}

-We consider fibrations by abelian surfaces and $K3$ surfaces over a one dimensional base that are Calabi-Yau and we obtain a dual fibration that turns to be derived equivalent to the original one.
+We consider fibrations by abelian surfaces and $K3$ surfaces over a one dimensional base that are Calabi-Yau and we obtain dual fibrations that are derived equivalent to the original fibration.
 Finally, we relate the problem to mirror symmetry.

 { }